AdobeDocs/commerce-learn.en/help/backend-development/remote-db-connection-execute-queries.md

 -rw-r--r--    1 russelljalbin  staff   2.6M Feb 13 13:01 dump-main-1707850906.sql.gz
 ```

 Once you have the data, make sure you clean it up by removing or masking the customer data.
-Here is a sample script to help get started.
+The following sample script will help you get started.

-In this example, the goal is to turn customer data into random strings but keep all the items.
-There are a few extra tables in this example.
-The reasoning behind this is to expose the fact that customer PII can be found in core tables and also 3rd party tables.
-Extra care should be used when looking for customer data in every table and masking or removing the customer data.
+This example turns customer data into random strings, but keeps all the items.
+This example contains a few extra tables to demonstrate that customer PII can be found in third-party tables as well as core tables.
+Carefully examine data in every table and mask or remove any customer data.

-Typically the architect or lead developer is the only person responsible for making and sanitizing database dumps.
-This also lowers the amount of exposure of the raw data and as a positive side-effect lower the opportunity for violating compliance rules and regulations.
+Typically the architect or lead developer is the only person responsible for masking and sanitizing database dumps.
+Having a dedicated sanitizer lowers the exposure of the raw data, which reduces the opportunity for violating compliance rules and regulations.

 ```sql
 SET FOREIGN_KEY_CHECKS=0;